Review Requirements Documents

 Edit Template Columns

-To edit or delete an existing template column, right-click on the column heading and select Edit Template Column or Delete Template Column from the context menu:
+To edit or delete an existing template column, right-click on the column header and select Edit Template Column or Delete Template Column respectively.
+Then, edit the template code in the Template Column dialog, see Calculated Columns.

 Table Views

-The requirements table layout stores information about order, widths, and visibility of table columns.
+The table layout stores information about order, widths, and visibility of table columns.
 It is persistently saved and restored after each application restart.

-You can save the table layout, sort criteria, and filter condition for any document as a named table view persisted in the Project File or Project Folder.
+You can save the table layout, sort criteria and filter condition for any document as a named table view persisted in the Project File or Project Folder.
 This allows you to configure table views for specific tasks and reuse them by all team members.
 For instance, each requirements document can have separate table views for capturing requirements, linking with upstream requirements or tests, traceability analysis, exporting, or printing.

 Example: The SRS document in the Demo Project storing SW requirements defines the following table views: